Agathocles of Bactria

 Agathocles I Dicaeus (Ἀγαθοκλῆς Δικαῖος, meaning "Agathocles the Just") was a Greco-Bactrian/Indo-Greek king, who reigned between around 190 and 180 BC.
 He was likely from the dynasty of Euthydemus I, but he is also known to have commemorated both Diodotus I and Antiochus Nicator.
+It has been proposed to be an illegitimate son of Diodotus II.

 Accounts and discovery

 There is a near-complete lack of written sources except an extensive coinage.

 Agathocles was first discovered by Johann Martin Honigberger in 1834, with hoards of coins being discovered at a rapid pace.
 No sooner had Desiré-Raoul Rochette held him to be the founder of the Bactrian dynasty than he was rejected by Christian Lassen, who felt that Agathocles was a contemporary of Demetrius and Eucratides I.

 Biography

 Silver coin of king Agathocles.
 The obverse shows the king's portrait wearing a diadem.
 The reverse shows standing Zeus holding goddess Hecate in hand.
 The Greek Legend reads: ΒΑΣΙΛΕΩΣ ΑΓΑΘΟΚΛΕΟΥΣ, Basileōs Agathokleous, "of King Agathocles".

-Agathocles' father may have been Diodotus II, and he would therefore have been illegitimate.
+Agathocles's father may have been Diodotus II, and he would therefore have been illegitimate.
 Agathocles ruled c.
 185 BC (Note: The precise spans of rule for these kings are uncertain.
 Bopearachchi (1991) dates Agathocles to 185-175 BC.) and was probably the immediate successor of Pantaleon; he was a contemporaneous relative (maybe, son) of Demetrius I, who was busy expanding towards India.
 (Note: The intricacies of Bactrian Kingship remain understudied.)

-He was challenged by Antimachus I. Depending on the results, which is not accurately ascertainable, he was either immediately ousted by Antimachus I or a few years later, by an usurper Eucratides I.
+He was challenged by Antimachus I. It is not known what happened; he was either immediately ousted by Antimachus I or a few years later, by an usurper Eucratides I.